 Harrybrooke Park was the home of Frank and Elizabeth Harden from 1943-1965.
 The home was their 48-acre "retreat" from city life.
-Frank (pictured here standing center left) made his fortune in Irish Linen Handkerchiefs.
+Frank (pictured here standing center left) comes from a strong Irish lineage but also made his own fortune in Irish Linen Handkerchiefs, owning the world's largest handkerchief factory.

-The gardenLiz maintained her garden and we have not let this change much.
-While the Harden's kept half for vegetables, our gardener (Lynn Colville) spends countless hours maintaining the pristine appearance you can see on any visit.
-Only her husband ,Lee has the "nod" to mow this grass in the garden.
-It's a gem within the gem.
+the gated gardenLiz maintained her garden and we have not let this change much.
+While the Harden's kept half for vegetables, our gardeners (every one a volunteer) spend countless hours maintaining the pristine appearance you can see on any visit.
+The Gated Garden a "gem within the gem."

 |